Participant Info & Guidelines

 You are of course free to come and go as you please throughout the event, but here are the times all team members should plan to be on premises:

-• Friday 5pm - Registration & Data reveal
+• Friday 5pm - Registration, Dinner and Data reveal

 • Saturday afternoon - group photo.
 Exact time to be announced via Discord